 But safety with celiac disease goes beyond gluten-free food.
-It’s easy to get caught up in the gluten-free side of things and as a result, neglect other areas that play into safety with celiac.
+It’s easy to get caught up in the gluten-free side of things.
+As a result, you might neglect other areas that play into safety with celiac.

-Eating gluten-free isn’t the only way to keep yourself safe; it’s important and we shouldn’t let it define our safety entirely.
+Eating gluten-free isn’t the only way to keep yourself safe.
+Eating gluten-free is important and we shouldn’t let it define our safety entirely.
 There are a lot of other things that should be factored into celiac disease and safety levels.

-Often, people only factor in if something is gluten-free into the equation of celiac-safety, but what about our boundaries?
+Often, people only factor in if the gluten-free status of food into the equation of celiac-safety, but what about our boundaries?
 What about our mental and emotional needs?
 What about our quality of life?

-Ultimately, you’re not practicing a safe gluten-free lifestyle if it is at the expense of never eating out, never attending parties, never traveling, or panicking at the sight of gluten.
+Ultimately, you’re not practicing a safe gluten-free lifestyle if it is at the expense of living your life.
+If it’s at the expense of never eating out, never attending parties, never traveling, or panicking at the sight of gluten.
 You can do all of these things and more with the proper precautions.

 Boundaries and Celiac Safety

 Boundaries are a huge part of celiac and safety.
 Your boundaries help you manage actions and interactions with others.
-They help you limit unhelpful situations to keep you safe, and they foster more helpful environments.
+They help you limit unhelpful situations to keep you safe.
+Additionally, they encourage supportive environments.

 It’s important that here, you understand the difference between a boundary and restriction.

-Boundaries are setting expectations and guidelines to help keep yourself safe.
+Boundaries are setting expectations and guidelines to keep you safe.
 Restrictions are simply not allowing something (ever).

-For example, a boundary around dining out might be that you choose restaurants that have gluten-free menus and allergen protocols, where a restriction might be that you never dine out.
+For example, a boundary around dining out might be that you choose restaurants that have gluten-free menus and allergen protocols.
+Whereas, a restriction might be that you never dine out.

 To recap: boundaries are guidelines set in place to maintain safety while leaving room to experience things, restrictions are never allowing those experiences.
-And while there are some instances of helpful restrictions (like not eating gluten for celiac, or avoiding food due to food allergies or intolerances) there are also times where restriction is more harmful than helpful.
+And while there are some instances of helpful restrictions, like not eating gluten for celiac.
+There are also times where restriction is more harmful than helpful.